 - Get down on their hands and knees

 - Overexerting themselves with long tasks

-- Do deep cleaning projects (move furniture, rugs, vacuum stairs, etc.)
+- Do deep cleaning projects (move furniture, shake rugs, vacuum stairs, etc.)

-- Reach above their heads (can loose balance or become light-headed)
+- Reach above their heads (may lose balance or become light-headed)

 Choose from the following non-medical tasks and we can regularly schedule visits to keep your parent(s) from worrying about things that need done and enjoying their home and family.
 Customized to fit your needs, we can do as little or as much as you need.